jundalisay/superb/content/en/research/benham/palmistry/part-2/chapter-01.md

 ---
-heading: "Chapter 1 Part 2 "
+heading: "Chapter 1"
 title: "The Life Map"
 description: "The soul contains in itself the event that shall presently befall it.
 The event is only the actualizing of its thought"
-weight: 1
+weight: 2
 author: William Benham
 image: "/photos/objects/hand.jpg"
 ---